Menu

 What Is a Private Property Owner’s Duty of Reasonable Care?

-Property owners may owe different levels of care to different visitors, according to premises liability law.
-For commercial properties, the business invitee duty of care is the highest standard since property owners stand to profit from an invitee’s patronage.
-Store owners must usually take steps to promptly identify and address all known and unknown hazards on their property.
+According to premises liability law, property owners may owe different levels of care to different visitors.
+For commercial properties, the business invitee’s duty of care is the highest standard since property owners stand to profit from an invitee’s patronage.
+Store owners must promptly identify and address all known and unknown hazards on their property.
 Still, the reasonable steps an owner must take will depend on the type of business and other circumstances.

-For private property, homeowners can be held liable if a guest is injured on their property st. These laws do vary by state; however, in Washington, DC, a homeowner has different responsibilities, depending on the classification of the visitor:
+Homeowners can be held liable for private property if a guest is injured.
+These laws do vary by state; however, in Washington, DC, a homeowner has different responsibilities depending on the classification of the visitor:

 Licensees